tokyoking/ctf/heap/tcache/BACKDOOR23/Konsolidator/README.md

 They give us an obvious vulnerability with `2.
 Change chunk size` but I didn't use it :P There is already **UAF** in this binary and I think that's all you need to get a shell.

-**TLDR: Create a fake chunk using UAF and change free@got with printf to leak an address in libc then change it again but this time with system("/bin/sh")**
+**TLDR: Create a fake chunk using UAF and overwrite free@got with printf to leak an address in libc then overwrite it again with system("/bin/sh")**

 Here's my approach (The order matters!!):